matelajtos/ml-frameworks/README.md

-### Calculation of the score
+## 2.Calculation of the score

 The score is calculated from stars, watch, forks and contributor numbers.
 The result is the length of a vector in a 4-dimensional space.
 After having calculated all of the needed vector lengths, normalized score can be computed that gives more of a comprehensible rank.

 The following formula gives the basis of comparison: